State deposit guarantee

 Address: Postbox 174, 101 23 Stockholm, Sweden

-The European Commission offers an online platform to resolve disputes arising in cross-border e-commerce, outside the courts.
-This platform allows you to report your case in any official EU language.
+The EU Commission offers an online platform for resolving disputes arising from cross-border e-commerce transactions out of court.
+You can report your case in any official EU language via this platform.
 You can find the platform here.

 How do I submit a complaint if I am dissatisfied with how you have handled my case?

-If you are dissatisfied, we ask you to first contact Froda's customer service.
-We would like to resolve any problems or misunderstandings that have arisen in order to take your feedback further.
+If you are dissatisfied, please contact Froda's customer service in the first instance.
+We would like to clarify any problems or misunderstandings that have arisen in order to pass on your views.

-We would like to know what you think and appreciate feedback on how you experience our products and services so that we can develop and improve them for you.
-If you want to give us feedback, you can contact us by phone, email, or chat to share your thoughts.
-Your feedback will be reviewed by the person responsible for the product or service in question and whether or not your suggestion can be implemented, we will get back to you about your feedback.
+We would love to know what you think and appreciate feedback on your experience with our products and services so that we can develop and improve them for you.
+If you would like to give us feedback, please contact us at 0850131100 or mail to share your views.
+Your feedback will be reviewed by the person responsible for the product or service in question, and regardless of whether your suggestion can be implemented or not, we will provide feedback on your comments.

-Froda's savings accounts are covered by the government deposit guarantee
+Froda's savings accounts are covered by the state deposit guarantee

-Froda’s savings accounts are covered by the government deposit guarantee.
-This means that each customer is entitled to compensation for their total balance with Froda up to an amount of 1,050,000 SEK if Froda goes bankrupt or if the Financial Supervisory Authority decides that the guarantee should come into effect.
-Compensation is paid out by the Swedish National Debt Office within 7 working days from the day Froda is declared bankrupt, or the Financial Supervisory Authority decides that the guarantee should come into effect.
-Read more about the government deposit guarantee on the Swedish National Debt Office’s website.
+Froda's savings accounts are covered by the government deposit guarantee.
+This means that each customer is entitled to compensation for their total balance with Froda in an amount corresponding to a maximum of SEK 1,050,000 if Froda is declared bankrupt or the Swedish Financial Supervisory Authority decides that the guarantee shall be activated.
+Compensation is paid by the Swedish National Debt Office within 7 working days from the day Froda is declared bankrupt or the Swedish Financial Supervisory Authority decides to activate the guarantee.
+Read more about the state deposit guarantee on the Debt Office's website.